 Common degrees held by information systems specialists include Bachelor of Science in Computer Science or Bachelor of Science in Information Systems.
 In addition to general education coursework, students are exposed to system and software development, operating systems and information systems applications.
 Students in information systems programs are also introduced to project management, business technology and research methodology in their courses.

 Certification for information systems analysts and programmers is voluntary, but can demonstrate skills and knowledge to potential employers.
 The Institute for the Certification of Computing Professionals and the Center for Computing Education Research jointly offer the Information Systems Analyst (ISA) credential.
 To earn the credential, an applicant must have completed a bachelor's degree program in information systems and pass an exam.

 According to the BLS, you may need only a few years of experience to move into a lower-level management position.
 However, to become an information systems director, you'll typically need 5-10 years of experience.
-Jobs at upper management levels generally require at least 15 years of experience.
+Jobs at upper management levels, such as a Chief Information Officer (CIO) generally require at least 15 years of experience.

 Earn the Certified Information Systems Manager (CISM) credential.
 The Information Systems Audit and Control Association (ISACA) offers the CISM credential, which focuses on the security and risk management aspects of information systems design and maintenance.
 The requirements include five years of work experience (up to two years can be waived), agreeing to a code of professional ethics, pursuing continuing education and passing an exam.